AbhirajParthan/Configuring-Mysql-Master-Slave-Slave-replication-Using-AWS-Ec2-Instance./README.md

 ---
 ## Preparations:

-I suggest you to use the privite IP for the server communication ( We are using AWS ec2 instance and the privste IP wll communcate here properly ).
+I suggest you to use the privite IP for the server communication ( We are using AWS ec2 instance and the privite IP wll communcate here properly ).
 Also I suggest you to enable the port 3306 on your server security firewall.

 We need 3 servers for configuring the Master-Slave-Slave.
 The servers in this example have the following IPs: